-Whether you’re heading to the Scottish capital for the festival and fringe, Hogmanay or simply to enjoy spending time in this incredibly beautiful place, there are some truly fabulous luxury hotels in Edinburgh to choose from.
+Whether you’re heading to the Scottish capital for the festival and fringe, Hogmanay or simply to enjoy spending time in this incredibly beautiful place, I think there are some truly fabulous luxury hotels in Edinburgh to choose from.

 Luxury Edinburgh hotels range from a clutch of landmark Princes Street properties at the heart of the city to boutique hotels in Edinburgh located close to – or even right on – the Water of Leith.